michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 # Exercise 3 - Observability

 In this exercise you enable and use the `Observability` function in Red Hat Advanced Cluster Management.
-You will configure observability, explore the build in dashboards, enable custom alerts using Thanos Ruler and design custom dashboards for your own organizational needs.
+You will configure observability, explore the built-in dashboards, enable custom alerts using Thanos Ruler and design custom dashboards for your own organizational needs.

 ### 3.1 - Deploying Observability